Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 Why specialized centers are important

-Patients with secondary osteoarthritis need experienced surgeons who are familiar with the peculiarities of Rheumatoid Arthritis .
+Patients with secondary osteoarthritis need experienced surgeons who know the specifics of Rheumatoid arthritis These include:

 - Experience with complex cases